eFionna/Advent-of-Code-2025/README.md

 ## Part 2
 I took a dinner break and with the energy of food I rememberd that Regex is a thing.
 I probebly could have done a better work parsing the input but I got the awnsers one both first trys so I am happy.

+# Day 3

+## Part 1
+I did not have a lot of time today but I was lucky that it was a simpel task today.

+## Part 2
+I hade a bit of troubel with how c# handeld the input so I got the wrong awnser at first.